operand/agency/README.md

 ```

 If you run the above python script, after a short boot time you can visit the
-web app at `localhost:$WEB_APP_PORT` and you should see a simple chat interface.
+web app at `http://localhost:8080` and you should see a simple chat interface.

-The following is a screenshot of a conversation that showcases `OpenAIFunctionAgent`'s
+The following is a screenshot of a conversation that showcases all the agents
-ability to intelligently interact with the other agents in the environment,
-including running commands on the host, or chatting with "Chatty".
+intelligently interacting and following orders.

 Note that my messages are broadcasted in the below conversation, which explains
-why Chatty responds to each message as does "Demo".
-There is an obvious
+why all three respond to each message.
+There is an obvious difference in
-difference in quality, of course.
+quality, of course.

-I also demonstrate the results of rejecting an action and asking Demo to use a
+I also demonstrate the results of rejecting an action and directing them to use
-different approach.
+a different approach.

-Behind the scenes, Demo messaged Chatty directly and correctly relayed her
+Behind the scenes, "FunctionAI" messaged Chatty directly and correctly relayed
-response, and after I explained my rejection of the `read_file` action, Demo
+her response, and after I explained my rejection of the `read_file` action,
-used the `shell_command` action with `wc -l Dockerfile` which was more
+"FunctionAI" used the `shell_command` action with `wc -l Dockerfile` which was
-appropriate.
+more appropriate.
 And the file indeed has 75 lines.

 <p align="center">
   <img src="https://i.ibb.co/f1GMb5P/Screenshot-2023-06-10-at-11-50-42-PM.png"